 The Greater Cambridge Partnership subscribes to the Cambridgeshire County Council consultation principles, as described in the Cambridgeshire County Council Engagement and Consultation Strategy 2017

-GCP Local Liaison Forums (LLFs) are community forums used by the GCP as an interface between the community and its major infrastructure projects.
+GCP Local Liaison Forums (LLFs) and community forums are used by the GCP to engage with the community on its major infrastructure projects.

-They exist to keep local members and residents informed, engaged and involved in scheme development.1
+They exist to keep local members and residents informed and involved in the development.

-The LLFs act as a conduit through which scheme updates, local issues, opportunities and concerns, which are relevant to the scheme specific scope, can be considered.
+They act as a channel through which scheme updates, local issues, opportunities, and concerns, which are relevant to the scheme specific scope, can be considered.

-During the Covid-19 pandemic, and mindful of the public health risks associated with large meetings, GCP LLFs are being conducted as virtual meetings.
+During the Covid-19 pandemic GCP meetings are being conducted as virtual meetings.

 This is in line with changes to legislation to allow virtual Committee Meetings: The Local Authorities and Police and Crime Panels (Coronavirus) (Flexibility of Local Authority and Police and Crime Panel Meetings) (England and Wales) Regulations 2020

-Virtual LLFs are subject to the same terms of reference, and the same expectations on behaviour, as physical meetings.
-We hope that by moving the LLF meetings into a virtual environment, local communities will still be able to engage with our major projects, and will continue to provide constructive and valuable feedback.
+Virtual meetings are subject to the same terms of reference, and the same expectations on behaviour, as physical meetings.
+We hope that by moving to a virtual environment, local communities will still be able to engage with our major projects and will continue to provide constructive and valuable feedback.